-MS-TCVM students are encouraged to complete the program within 5 years (students can expect to complete the program in 2 years with full time study).
+MS-TCVM students are encouraged to complete the program within 5 years.
 The degree requires the completion of all core courses including the Master's Thesis courses (31 semester credit hours) and the completion of a minimum of 5 credit hours of electives courses, totaling 36 semester credit hours.
 Students may choose any elective courses.
 All students will be required to maintain a cumulative grade point average (CGPA) of no less than 3.0 to earn a master's degree.
 Classes will take place either on-site at the campus in Reddick, Fl, online or both.
 All courses in the MS-TCVM program will require students to complete weekly assignments.